metno/edrisobaric/README.md

 The resulting API is for people who need vertical environmental data for a single location.

 The code is written as an example aimed at API developers at Met.no.
-See extensive docs around creating an API at [Overview](docs/Overview.md).

-Resulting data can be pasted into covjson playground for visualizing:
+Resulting data can be pasted into [covjson playground](https://covjson.org/playground) for visualizing:

 ![playground](/img/playground.png "playground")